 \subsection{Comparison with relevant work}

 It is instructive to compare our results to the works on wave equations with general initial data in $\dot H^1$ in the energy critical case.

-Kenig and Merle initiated their study for the wave equation with energy critical nonlinearity in~\cite{kenig2008global}.
-In the many followup works, in particular jointly with Collot and Duyckaerdt \cite{duyckaerts2014scattering,collot2024soliton,duyckaerts2019soliton}, and the works cited in~\cite{collot2024soliton}, the complete solution of the asymptotic dynamics of the wave equation with energy critical interaction term is achieved, in all dimensions 3 and higher, for spherically symmetric initial data in $\dot H^1$.
+Kenig and Merle pioneered the study of the wave equation with energy-critical nonlinearity in~\cite{kenig2008global}.
+Building on this foundation, a series of subsequent works, including significant collaborations with Collot and Duyckaerts~\cite{duyckaerts2014scattering, collot2024soliton, duyckaerts2019soliton} for dimensions 6, 3, and all odd spatial dimensions, as well as references cited in~\cite{collot2024soliton}, have advanced the field.
+Complementing these efforts, the insightful work by Jendrej and Lawrie~\cite{JL2023} in dimensions 4 and higher has played a key role in fully resolving the asymptotic dynamics of the wave equation with an energy-critical interaction term.
+Together, these contributions cover all dimensions 3 and above for spherically symmetric initial data in $\dot{H}^1$.

 It is shown that any solution of the equation that does not blowup in a finite time, converges (in $\dot H^1$) to a free wave plus possibly the (unique) ground state soliton of the equations and plus self similar solutions, all of which with envelope given by the ground state soliton.
-The blowup solutions are also self-similar and with the same soliton as envelope.
+The blowup solutions are also self-similar, with the same soliton serving as their envelope.
+Here, we adopt a generalized notion of self-similarity: a function is considered self-similar if it can be expressed as a function of $x/t^{\alpha}$, where $\alpha \neq 0$, or as a function of $x/\lambda(t)$, where $\lambda(t)$ is a real-valued function.
 A similar progress was achieved in the study of the wave map dynamics, see e.g. \cite{jendrej2020continuous,jendrej2021soliton} and also in the case of potential perturbations of the energy critical wave equation \cite{jia2017generic}.